 When using a new charger with a lower amperage/wattage charger than your old charger, one of the following things may happen:

 - You manage to use your laptop while charging, your system throttles (severely limits hardware usage to cut down power consumption. (best case scenario)

 - You can charge your laptop very slowly while it is turned off, but not while using the laptop at the same time

 - You damage or burn out your charger

 Make sure that the voltage on your new charger is not more than 10% higher or lower than your old charger.
 While an exact match is preferred, it is perfectly safe to use a charger within safe variable voltage.
 Example; the HP CQ40 Series line of laptops usually comes with a 18.5V 3.5A (65W) charger; but it is also compatible with a 19V, 4.74A (90W) charger.
 You will also need a charger that has a charging pin that is exactly the same as your old charger (no room for variation there; it either fits or it doesn’t).

 MYTH #3: Using your laptop while charging it will diminish your battery’s capacity.

 What will damage your battery though, is heat.
-Your laptop’s electronic guts can get quite hot, especially during prolonged high-workload usage.
+Laptops can get pretty hot, especially during high-workload usage.
 Continuous exposure to that heat can diminish your battery’s ability to hold a charge.
 If you plan on leaving your laptop plugged in for weeks on end, remove the battery.
-Ideally, you want to have the battery at around a 50% charge when you take it out; it’s a level that’s ideal for storage.
+Ideally, you want to have the battery at around a 80% charge when you take it out; it’s a level that’s ideal for storage.